Unique accommodation: Best 50 places to stay around the world

 The following morning, we dutifully appeared at the 45-minute service and found it quite beautiful and mellow.

-The next big surprise was the multi-course Japanese style vegetarian dinner.
+The next big surprise was the multi-course Japanese-style vegetarian dinner.
 It is called a kaiseki ryori and is very elaborate, sometimes consisting of over 20 different, small dishes.

-The best part of the stay was the visit to Okunoin cemetery right next door.
+The best part of the stay was the visit to the Okunoin cemetery right next door.
 This 1200-year-old cemetery is the largest and oldest.
-It offers night tours which make for a fascinating experience as you absorb the local culture.
-Chosen by Travels with Talek.

 Underground Hotel, Coober Pedy

 There are lots of hotels in town where travellers can get a taste of underground living.
-We stayed at the Comfort Inn Coober Pedy and it was a really neat experience.
-In addition to being a great escape from the heat, it made sleeping in really easy.
-Chosen by 5 Lost Together.
+We stayed at the Comfort Inn Coober Pedy, and it was a really neat experience.

 Maldives scuba diving liveaboard

-The boat was our cosy home base room for a week, while we navigated this beautiful paradise.
+The boat was our cosy home base for a week, while we navigated this beautiful paradise.
 There’s nothing quite as special as falling asleep every night on a yacht in the middle of the ocean.

 Even better, we had a chance to explore what the Maldives is famous for, underwater beauty.
 Chosen by The Round The World Guys.